 The proposed project must be focused on implementation evaluation in healthcare settings, and the challenges associated with this should be clearly discussed.
 Project aims and objectives must be realistic in terms of time and resources requested.

 It is vital for the proposal to provide as much detail as possible on the following areas:

 - Implementation research plan.
-The project design should be targeted to the context where it will be delivered, taking into account appropriate patient cohorts, stakeholders and end users that will be affected, and the clinical pathway that will be disrupted.
+The project design should be targeted to the context where it will be delivered, taking into account appropriate patient cohorts, stakeholders, end users and the clinical pathway that will be disrupted.
 Studies can focus on a single healthcare provider, but it would be ideal if impact on a wider system could be demonstrated (e.g. at an Integrated Care System level).

 - Clinical and technical evaluation.
 It is expected that proposals describe ‘real world testing methods’ rather than a purely academic approach, and patients should have an input from the outset.
-For example, rigorous but adaptable trial methodologies could be more suitable for some of the projects compared to a randomised control trial.
+For example, rigorous but adaptable and pragmatic trial methodologies will be more suitable.
 The study should demonstrate the clinical utility of the intervention and should assess the technology against the appropriate comparator(s).
 The evaluation should be designed taking into account how the technology fits in the clinical pathway.
 Plans for data and information governance should be in place.

 - Evaluation of the intervention.
 A strategy for the evaluation of the intervention must be outlined, including a clear set of outcome measures that will define the success of the project.